aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/03-mlops-components-platform.md

    within the same namespace where Polyaxon is deployed: `polyaxon-v1`.
 2. Configure Polyaxonfiles to refer to these secrets.

-Before creating the secrets, do check if they already exist:
+Before creating the secrets, do check if they already exist first:

 === "Linux/macOS"